ivkram/specvizitor/docs/userguide/troubleshooting.rst

 .. warning::

-        Running specvizitor with the ``--purge`` option will erase user-defined paths, custom widget configurations and other application settings.
+        Running specvizitor with the ``--purge`` option will reset all application settings.

 .. note::

         Running specvizitor with the ``--purge`` option will NOT affect any inspection files (``*.csv``).

-4. `Open issue on GitHub <https://github.com/ivkram/specvizitor/issues/new?title=Issue%20on%20page%20%2Fuserguide/troubleshooting.html&body=Your%20issue%20content%20here.>`_.
+4. `Open issue on GitHub <https://github.com/ivkram/specvizitor/issues/new>`_.